 OIL SANDS MINE WATER RELEASE

-Releasing the treated oil sands mine water means that water that has been used in oil sands operations is treated and then allowed back into the surrounding environment.
+Oil sands mine water release means water that has been used in oil sands operations has been treated and then allowed back into the surrounding environment.
 Through the safe release of water, oil sands mine operators can: reduce the need for additional footprint for water storage, reclaim tailings areas sooner, reduce timelines for reclamation, and meet closure and reclamation outcomes.

 In most cases, the water will be released into the Athabasca River or its tributaries.
 Any water released will meet release criteria set to protect the environment and human health.
 Each mine site will need to meet specific criteria and requirements prior to releasing treated water.
 Monitoring, both site specific and regional, will ensure compliance with the regulations and check that the controls in place are working.